reactiveexchange/rex-python/README.md

 feed_client = FeedClient(addr=addr, key=TOKEN)
 ```

-Use `feed_client` to subscribe market data, see a full example in
+Use `feed_client` to subscribe market data or trades for markets, see a full example in
 `example/marketdata.py`.
 The client can specify book view parameters in the request.
 Currently,
 the feed gateway supports, book depths (1, 5, 10, 20), tick grouping (1, 50) and frequency
 (100ms).